How to add CSS in Reactjs App

 in the src

-folder.
-Inside this file, add the following base styles:
+folder and add the following base rules:

 * {